timsuchanek/lycheeJS/README.md

 zip-file is renamed to lycheeJS to follow up with the tutorials.

-### 2a.
-On Linux or Mac OSX
+### 2. Configuration

-The port range 0-1024 is reserved for root user.
+- The port range 0-1024 is reserved for root user.
 It is recommended to not run nodejs as root user in order to prevent exploits or remote shell processes.
 You need to allow nodejs to bind those ports in production to serve port 80 successfully without getting an **EACCESS** error.

 ```bash
 user@box:~$ which node;